jmettraux/aachen/src/caf__traits.md

 ### Skillful `EVA TC` **11**
 * Once per scene, as an instant action, a missed non-combat skill check can be turned into a success
-* As per · and the character has a +1 on checks for known skills (level 0 or better)
+* As per · and the character has a +1 on checks for known non-combat skills (level 0 or better)
-* TODO
+* As per ·· but with +3

 <!-- </div> -->